snmatharu/anxiety/README.md

 ### Curation Rationale

 This dataset was created to aid in the development of AI models that can provide mental health advice or guidance.
+The raw data was meticulously cleaned to only include the conversations.

 ### Source Data

 The data was sourced from two online counseling and therapy platforms.
+The raw data can be found [here](https://github.com/nbertagnolli/counsel-chat/tree/master/data).

 ### Annotations